Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### The use of [?] should support, not replace what is observed, when using the 'start where you are' guiding principle.
+### The use of [?] should support, not replace what is observed, when using the 'Start Where You Are' guiding principle.

 - [ ] Plans.
 - [x] Measurement.